 - Teen Drivers: Drivers between the ages of 16 and 19 are three times more likely to get into a fatal accident than a driver over the age of 20.

-While there are countless other reasons for car accidents in Orlando, the list above references the five more common causes of crashes.
+While there are countless other reasons for car accidents in Orlando, the list above references the five most common causes of crashes.
+Click here to read about the most common times of car accidents in Orlando.

 With almost half of all car accidents resulting in injury, it is important for you to be prepared for all types of scenarios in the case of a crash.
 One of the most common injuries to occur during a collision is whiplash.
 According to the Mayo Clinic, “Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the neck, like the cracking of a whip.”
 This type of injury often comes from hard braking, immediate swerving, and collisions.
 In addition to whiplash, cuts and scrapes are to be expected when getting in an accident, even a minor one.
 Some other common injuries include head injuries, internal bleeding, broken bones, etc. Injuries do not always come in a physical form, it is possible to suffer psychologically as well.
 Many drivers that have been in an accident suffer from post-traumatic stress disorder, which can affect many other areas of their lives.